 - As you are making the jam, consider straining about 3 tbsp of jam and saving the liquid to put on the buttercream later on, if you don’t want to use jam with seeds in the buttercream.

 - Cream the butter at medium speed in the bowl of an electric mixer.
-Slowly add the honey and lemon zest to the butter, and keep creaming at medium speed for one minute, until the mixture is light in color and fluffy.
+Slowly add the sugar and lemon zest to the butter, and keep creaming at medium speed for one minute, until the mixture is light in color and fluffy.

 - Add the eggs, one at a time, waiting until one egg has been completely incorporated before adding the next one.

 - Add salt.
 And finally, add the lemon juice, and stir on low speed.

 - Pour mixture in a small sauce pan and cook it over medium-low heat, while stirring nonstop.